RayDeeUx/YetAnotherModMenu/support.md

-YetAnotherQOLMod is free software, and I do not take donations.
+YetAnotherQOLMod is free software, and donations are not accepted.
 (Or feature requests, for unrelated reasons.)

 Go support these awesome people who made YetAnotherQOLMod possible!